 ANDREA FOFFA

-Andrea Foffa is a design historian and researcher, specialising in the history of Italian Design and its narratives since the Post War, with a focus on exhibition design as a research practice and heritage.
-After his Bachelor’s in Architectural Design from Politecnico di Milano, Andrea earned a Master’s degree in History of Design from the Royal College of Art and the Victoria and Albert Museum, and is completing his PhD at Kingston University, London.
+Andrea Foffa is a design historian and curator specialising in the history of Italian design.
+He holds an MA in History of Design from the Royal College of Art and the Victoria and Albert Museum, and a PhD from Kingston University, where he researched exhibition design as a key practice in postwar Italy.